cyb1212/SM-RAL/README.md

 # SM-RAL
+Supplementary material is shown in main.pdf

+Communication demo

 Please download the file: Comunication.zip.
 It is a demo to show the communication network and the bidding process.
 Operations: